HaliteChallenge/Halite-III/starter_kits/C#/README.md

 ## Usage
 Copy halite.exe into root directory and run the batch/sh file to start.

+## Submitting your bot
+Copy MyBot.cs along with the Core directory and any other files/directories that you create on top of these into a zip file and submit.

 ## Using the Visual Studio Code Debugger
 If you would like to use the built-in VS Code debugger to debug your code then do this: